Principal Investigator: Jeffrey Moran, Ph.D.

 Self-description in 10 words or less: I’m fascinated by fluid flows driven by invisible forces.

 Research Interests: My research is broadly focused on better understanding the interplay between unique microscale phenomena (e.g. self-propelled microparticles, electrically-induced pore formation in cell membranes) and the nanoscale interfacial transport that drives these phenomena.
 I’m especially interested in self-propelled particles, or active colloids, which propel themselves in liquids without any moving parts.
 These particles can move in predetermined patterns and deliver cargo to targeted locations.
-My group seeks a fundamental understanding of the ways in which self-propelled particles affect their surrounding environment, and how changes in their environment in turn affect the particles’ motion.
+We develop novel designs for these fascinating particles, and study how they affect their surrounding environment and, reciprocally, how changes in their environment affect their behavior.
 A better understanding of these effects will enable new applications in heat transfer enhancement, water remediation, and even cancer treatment.

 Current Lab Members